codreal-yt/contact_list_management/README.md

-Contact List Management
+# Contact List Management

 NodeJS, Express, EJS Template, Mongoose

-Steps to run the application
+# Steps to run the application

+Step 1: Open the app in vs code.
+Step 2: Pull the repository
+Step 3: Install npm using command : npm install
+Step 4: Run the application using command : npm start Step 5: Open any web browser type : localhost:8000

 (If getting any error, Ping me in Youtube channel comment box)